MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - [how long does a rebuild take these days?  how many of the mongo disks in a raid5 array?]
 - [What is the typical disk size these days?  new backblaze number say 8TB or more.]
 - [do people still use raid5 or have they migrated to erasure coding controllers that can tolerate >1 failure so rebuild is not vulnerable to a second failure?]

+- multiple copies, raided or otherwise, in independent locations is very similar to raid5: what is the likelihood that all the other copies will die while i am rebuilding this one?

+- wide range of *sector* error rates.

 - Don't sweat the small stuff, glitches are covered by protection over a wide range.